Jayeshgoyal0308/low-level-design/README.md

 # low-level-design

-This repo contains some commonly asked interview questions on low level design.
+This repo contains some commonly asked interview questions on low level design and their implementation in python.